Understanding Overparametrization in Survival Models through Interpolation: Introduction

 Our work contributes to the broader effort to connect modern machine learning practice with classical statistical principles in the presence of censoring.
 The theoretical analysis, with proofs that are model-dependent, highlights how distinct loss geometries give rise to different interpolation behaviors.
+All proofs are postponed to the Appendix~\ref{appendix_A}.
 Beyond its theoretical contribution, these findings provide practical guidance for model design and training in survival analysis.
-Although certain continuous-time models display a mild second descent in the over-parameterized regime, their generalization loss remains substantially higher than the classical bias--variance minimum.
-This indicates that overfitting should not be regarded as benign in practice.
+Although certain continuous-time models display a mild second descent in the over-parameterized regime, their generalization loss remains substantially higher than the classical bias-variance minimum.
+This indicates that over-parametrization should not be regarded as benign in practice.
 Overall, our study clarifies where stable interpolation ends and harmful over-parameterization begins and provides new insight into how deep survival networks behave across different capacity regimes.